 Not all airlines will hire pilots with a new commercial pilot license and the minimum hours they have.

-Pilot opportunity for seizing a job becomes higher if they have more flying hours and possibly with a type rating.
+Pilot opportunities for seizing a job become higher if they have more flying hours and possibly a type rating.

-So I will breakdown how many years of school to become a pilot and also the possible duration of becoming a captain to first officer.
+So I will break down how many years of school it takes to become a pilot and the possible duration of becoming a captain to the first officer.